 In June 2012 the Council of Ministers issued a strong commitment to following international standards in combating ML, FT and proliferation of weapons of mass destruction.
-In May 2017 the Isle of Man Government published A Progress Report on Anti-Money Laundering and Combatting the Financing of Terrorism Matters Following this, in In March 2016 June 2017 the Isle of Man Government issued its AML/CFT National Strategy for 2016 2018 2017 - 2020.
+In May 2017 the Isle of Man Government published A Progress Report on Anti-Money Laundering and Combatting the Financing of Terrorism Matters In the Isle of Man Government issued its AML/CFT National Strategy for 2017 - 2020.
 The document can be found here.